TMDL Regional General Permit

-The U.S. Army Corps of Engineers is accepting applications for projects being undertaken in waters of the U.S., including wetlands, to meet Chesapeake Bay TMDL goals within the State of Maryland, the District of Columbia, and applicable military installations in northern Virginia (i.e., Fort Belvoir, Fort Myer, and the Pentagon) that are eligible for authorization under the Bay TMDL RGP.
-The application forms used to apply for permits depend on the State in which the work is to be accomplished.
-All applications for regulated activities under the Bay TMDL RGP shall be completed using the established Corps permit applications procedures for Maryland, Virginia, and the District of Columbia.
-Please reference our Permit Types and Processes for the appropriate application to apply for authorization, please go to the applicable state page.
+The U.S. Army Corps of Engineers is accepting applications for projects being undertaken in waters of the U.S., including wetlands, to meet Chesapeake Bay TMDL (Total Maximum Daily Load) goals within the State of Maryland, the District of Columbia, and Fort Belvoir, Fort Myer, and the Pentagon in Virginia that are eligible for authorization under the TMDL RGP.
+The application used to apply for permits depends on the State in which the work is to be accomplished.
+All applications for regulated activities under the TMDL RGP shall be completed using the established Corps permit applications procedures for Maryland, Virginia, and the District of Columbia.
+To determine the appropriate application to apply for authorization, please go to the applicable state page.

-An application must be submitted in accordance with the established Corps permit application procedures for all proposed activities under the Bay TMDL RGP.
+An application must be submitted in accordance with the established Corps permit application procedures for all proposed activities under the TMDL RGP.

-- 3. Obtained all required State and local authorizations.
+- Obtained all required State and local authorizations.

-The Baltimore District issued The Bay Total Maximum Daily Load Regional General Permit (Bay TMDL RGP) for projects undertaken to meet Bay TMDL goals for a five year period on July 1, 2015.
-The Bay TMDL RGP is applicable to nontidal wetlands and streams within the State of Maryland, the District of Columbia, and the Northern Virginia Military Installations under regulatory control of the Baltimore District.
+The Baltimore District issued The Total Maximum Daily Load Regional General Permit (TMDL RGP) for projects undertaken to meet TMDL goals for a five year period on September 1, 2020.
+The TMDL RGP is applicable to non-tidal wetlands and streams within the State of Maryland, the District of Columbia, and Fort Belvoir, Fort Myer, and the Pentagon in Virginia under regulatory control of the Baltimore District.
 For additional information on the processing of permits visits the Permits Types and Process page.